Advanced Assessment Question: Classification

 Now that you've started to build an advanced assessment, you may want to add a Classification question.

-In Classification, students drag and drop predetermined text or images into a table.
+Students will drag and drop predetermined text or images into a table.

 Example: